syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 ### Exporting Options

-You can also export data to excel with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption.html) as arguments to the `ExportToExcel` method.
-The following code example illustrates this.
+You can also export data to Excel with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption.html) as arguments to the `ExportToExcel` method.

 {% tabs %}
 {% highlight c# %}